Skip to content

 Back to top

-• Customer retention: Customers will be more likely to continue to use your service if they can manage their money well.
+• build customer loyalty – Customers will be more likely to continue using your service if they can manage their money well.

-• Customer acquisition: The more people understand the benefits of financial products and services, the more potential customers you have.
-Expanding your product proposition to include innovative tools and services to help people manage their money better could help grow your customer base, which will have direct commercial impact.
+• grow your customer base – The more people understand the benefits of financial products and services, the more potential customers you have.

 Having control over personal finances means that individuals are more resilient when unexpected events happen, they enjoy better physical and mental health, and they’re more able to save for the future.